Telephone Etiquette Course in Singapore

 - Customer Surveys

-- Another method of evaluating employee telephone etiquette is to employee customer/client surveys.
+- Another system of evaluating employee telephone etiquette is through an employee-customer/client survey.

 Each participant will receive the following materials for the Telephone Etiquette course